-Public education in Sweden is compulsory and free for all children between the ages of seven and 16.
-In addition to the public schools system, expat parents also have the option of sending their children to a private or international school in Sweden.
+Education in Sweden is compulsory and free for all children attending public schools between the ages of seven and 16.
+In addition to this system, expat parents also have the option of sending their children to a private or international school in Sweden.

 The academic year starts in mid-August and runs to the beginning of June the following year, and is divided into two semesters; the autumn term and the spring term.
-There are several mid-term holidays during the school year – höstlov in October; the Christmas holidays (jullov); sportlov in February; påsklov around Easter; and then three months for summer vacation, sommarlov.
+There are several mid-term holidays during the school year.

 Children in Sweden start school when they are seven years old.
-Primary school is divided into three stages, consisting of elementary school (Grades 1 to 3), middle school (Grades 4 to 6) and high school (Grades 7 to 9).
+Primary school is divided into three stages, consisting of elementary school, middle school and high school.
 Primary school is followed by upper secondary school (gymnasieskola) which is not compulsory.
 However, most children do fulfil secondary education to be able to get good jobs in the future.